 Nike said it best in their ad “Yesterday you said tomorrow.
 Just do it.”
 Procrastination is a debilitating ailment to anyone in sales.
 Successful salespeople start each day with a plan.
 Although the day may be filled with surprises, they recognize that the foundation of success is built on structure.
 Top performers complete their tasks with a sense of urgency because they know an opportunity can expire in a matter of minutes, and they refuse to allow even one opportunity to fall through cracks.

 Great salespeople recognize that preparation is crucial to not only building relationships but to closing the deal.
 They capitalize on the knowledge that most salespeople won’t put in the time or legwork and use this as a competitive differentiator.
 They do their homework to ensure there are no surprises.
 This preparation allows them to present the value of their solution in a short amount of time.

 Not every prospect is meant to be a customer.
 While mediocre salespeople are trying to persuade a non-buyer to sign, the top salespeople have already disqualified and moved on.
 This allows them to focus and spend their time with the right prospects.
 So instead of going to extraordinary lengths to avoid asking the questions that could kill the deal, welcome the opportunity to thoroughly qualify the prospect.
 Selling to an unqualified prospect doesn’t solve problems, it creates them.

 Relying solely on company provided leads

 While it is easy to depend on traditional methods to obtain leads, the best salespeople know that the big deals are found outside the usual sources.
 They recognize that standard methods provide average results.
-Whether they are leveraging new customers for referrals, existing customers for introductions, networking or social selling tools, leading salespeople create their own opportunities.
+Leading salespeople create their own opportunities, whether they are leveraging new customers for referrals, existing customers for introductions, networking, or social selling tools.
 Using social selling tools can also increase win rates and deal size by 5% and 35%.